fbykrnptr/fbykrnptr/README.md

 # Welcome to My Github Profile!
 <p align="justify" style="line-height: 1.1;">
-I am an undergraduate student majoring in Information Technology at Brawijaya University, currently participating in an internship program and working as a Frontend Engineer at CMLABS on Web Development Projects.
-This experience allows me to be directly involved in real-world applications and explore various modern technologies used in the industry.
+Associate Degree student in Information Technology at Brawijaya University.
+Currently, I am participating in an internship program as a Frontend Developer at CMLABS on web development projects.
+This experience enables me to gain hands on exposure to real world applications and explore various modern technologies used in the industry.
 </p>